Eventonomy

 Setting Default Description

-Enable booking fee Off Turn on to add a fee to all paid orders.
+Add a booking / service fee Off Turn on to add a fee to all paid orders.

 Fee label "Service fee" Label shown to attendees.